ikennarichard/School-library/README.md

 # 📖 [School Library] <a name="about-project"></a>

-**[School library]**  is an app that helps you manage books in the library.
-It helps you keep track of books, teachers, students as wells as records of who borrowed a book/s at any given time.
-Built with Ruby
+School library is a tool that helps you manage books in your library.
+It tracks books, teachers, students as wells as records of who borrowed a book/s at any given time.

 ## 🛠 Built With <a name="built-with"></a>